This page contains affiliate links. Please read our disclosure for more info.

 How do you afford to travel?

 We’re digital nomads which means we work online so we can work from anywhere as long as we have access to the internet.
-When we first started Simon did freelance web design but after a few years he taught himself to make iOS apps and created Trail Wallet, an easy travel expense tracker.
+When we first started Simon did freelance web design but after a few years he taught himself to make iOS apps.
 He no longer does client work and instead focuses on his own projects.
 I work on this travel blog which earns an income from advertising, sponsorships, and affiliate commissions.
 I’ve also done a few freelance writing assignments.

 Read more about how we fund our travels.